-“There are several steps to this meditation,” Dora Kunz was saying, “And with each one, if you hit an obstacle, just set it aside.”
+“There are several steps to this meditation,” Dora Kunz began, “and with each one, if you hit an obstacle, just set it aside.”

 I had come, as had those around me, to learn more from this enlightened soul.
 Having experienced the sense of renewal that meditation could bring, I was excited to be learning from such an expert.
-Dora Kunz had practiced meditation from the age of five, she’d told us.
+Dora Kunz, co-founder of Therapeutic Touch, had practiced meditation from the age of five, she’d told us.
 Now in her nineties, she had endless wisdom to impart.

 Breathe in.
 I am at peace with myself.
 Breathe out.
 A niggling in the pit of stomach said, No you’re not.
 I knew it wasn’t true.
 I was not at peace with myself.